AmarisAI/incubator-superset/docs/visualization.rst

         'Uk',
         'Usa',
         ].map(s => [s, s]),
-        description: 'The name of country that Superset should display', },
+        description: 'The name of country that Amarisset should display', },